 Lake Zurich real estate and amenities

-Expats looking for a high standard of life within easy reach of the most popular international schools could be best suited looking in the Lake Zurich area.
-While property prices are very expensive and living spaces can be small, the Gold Coast and Silver Coast offer stunning views of the lake.
+Expats looking for a high standard of life within easy reach of the most popular international schools should look around Lake Zurich.
+While property prices are expensive and living spaces are small, the Gold Coast and Silver Coast offer stunning views of the lake.
 Elsewhere, popular small villages include Kilchberg, Thalwil, Rüschlikon, and Horgen (Silver Coast) and Zollikon, Kuesnacht, Erlenbach, and Meilin (Gold Coast).

 Greifensee (18km from city center)

-To the east of the city center, the Greifensee district offers value for expats in search of family homes, as well as close proximity to the international schools.
+To the east, the Greifensee district offers value for expats in search of family homes, as well as proximity to Swiss international schools.
 Greifensee is named after Zurich’s lesser-known lake, and is popular with runners and cyclists.
 There’s plenty of choice, too, with the larger towns of Uster and Volketswil and a series of smaller villages.

 Zurcher Unterland (18km north of the city center)

-If you’re looking for more property for your money, the Zurcher Unterland could be the best area to search for a property.
-The villages around Bulach and Dielsdorf are popular with expats who have smaller budgets, with affordable family homes and English-speaking services on offer.
+If you’re looking for more property for your money, the Zurcher Unterland could be the best area to search for a property in Zurich.
+The villages around Bulach and Dielsdorf are popular with expats with smaller budgets, with affordable homes and English-speaking services.
 Due to the proximity of the airport, some villages suffer from some noise pollution.